Hydrogen clathrate

+Under even higher pressures (over 40 GPa), a cubic structure with a water:hydrogen ratio of 1:2 has been reported: H_{2}O•2H_{2}.
+This phase is referred to as the "C3" structure of hydrogen hydrate in the academic literature.

 Since hydrogen and water ice are common constituents of the universe, it is very likely that under the right circumstances natural hydrogen clathrates will be formed.
 This could occur in icy moons for example.
 Hydrogen clathrate was likely to be formed in the high pressure nebulae that formed the gas giants, but not to have formed in comets.